vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/Composability/vtex-composable-components.md

 hidden: false
 createdAt: "2024-05-29T10:00:00.000Z"
 updatedAt: ""
-excerpt: "Learn about the components VTEX offers to build a composable store"
+excerpt: "Learn about the components VTEX offers to build a composable store."
 ---

 Various components are available in a VTEX store to fulfill the multiple types of digital commerce businesses.
 This guide details each component of the platform and explains their composable features.